klavoie1/RandomUsernameGenerator/README.md

 - Combines words from an internal word list and appends a random numeric suffix (*#'s range from 0 to 9999*)
 - Minimal dependencies — just Java

-I have been able to generate 1 million usernames in 7.2 seconds.
+I have been able to generate 10 Million Usernames in ~16 seconds.

 ## Requirements